marykdb/maryk/core/documentation/filters.md

 ```

 ## Filter operations
+Filter operations are powerful tools that allow you to construct complex queries.
-These filters run on top of other filters so they can provide a way to
+They run on top of other filters, making it possible to create intricate and highly customizable search criteria.
-construct more complex queries.

 ### And
-Returns true if all given filters match.
+The And filter returns `true` if all the specified filters match.
+This is an ideal filter to use if you want to find records that meet multiple conditions.

 Maryk YAML:
 ```yaml